okonet/webpack-long-term-cache-demo/README.md

 # webpack-long-term-cache-demo
 A demo webpack config showing how to enable long-term caching using Webpack.
 Read [medium link] for details.

-## tl;dr To enable long-term caching of static resources produced by webpack:
+## To enable long-term caching of static resources produced by webpack:

 1. Use `[chunkhash]` to add a content-dependent cache-buster to each file.
 1. Use compiler stats to get the file names when requiring resources in HTML.